maelstrom-software/maelstrom/doc/book/src/spec/layers.md

 ```

 The `glob` layer type will include the files specified by the glob pattern in
 the layer.
-The glob pattern is executed by the client from its working
+The glob pattern is executed by the client relative to the [project
-directory.
+directory](project-dir.md).
 The glob pattern must use relative paths.
 The
 [`globset`](https://docs.rs/globset/latest/globset/) crate is used for glob
 pattern matching.